junekihong/GenomicsProject/README.md

 We also use [Msgpack](http://github.com/msgpack/msgpack-c); it is a submodule in our repository.
 It is distributed under the open source (Apache License)[https://github.com/msgpack/msgpack-c/blob/master/COPYING].

+We use [vibe.d](http://vibed.org) and [msgpack-d](https://github.com/msgpack/msgpack-d) in the D implementations.
+Both of these will be automatically downloaded by dub.